phoenix125/7dtdServerUpdateUtility/readme.txt

  TIPS & COMMENTS
 -----------------
 Comments:
-- It is suggested that you RENAME or COPY the default serverconfig.xml file as it will be overwritten with any updates
+- It is suggested that you RENAME or COPY the default serverconfig.xml file as it may be overwritten with server updates.
 - Telnet password can only contain letters and numbers.
 - There are a lot of parameters that can be set in the 7dtdServerUpdateUtility.ini.
 All parameters can be left at the default value, except...
     I recommend changing the default serverconfig.xml filename so that it does not get overwritten with each server update or file validation.
 - If running multiple instances of this utility, each copy must be in a separate folder.
+- If running multiple instances of this utility, rename 7dtdServerUpdateUtility.exe to a unique name for each server.
+The phoenix icon in the lower right will display the filename.
+  For example: I run 6 servers, so I renamed the 7dtdServerUpdateUtility.exe files to 7DTD-STABLE.EXE, 7DTD-EXPERIMENTAL.EXE, CONAN-2X.EXE, CONAN-PIPPI.EXE, CONAN-LITMAN.EXE, & ATLAS.EXE.
+- If using the "Request Restart From Browser" option, you have to use your local PC's IP address as the server's IP. ex: "Server Local IP=192.168.1.10" (127.0.0.1 and external IP do not work).
 Tips:
 - Use the "Run external script during server updates" feature to run a batch file that disables certain mods during a server update to prevent incompatibilities.
-- If running multiple instances of this utility, rename 7dtdServerUpdateUtility.exe to a unique name for each server.
-The phoenix icon in the lower right will display the filename.
-  For example: I run 5 servers, so I renamed the 7dtdServerUpdateUtility.exe files to 7DTD-STABLE.EXE, 7DTD-EXPERIMENTAL.EXE, CONAN-2X_HARVEST.EXE, CONAN-Pippi.EXE, CONAN-CALAMITOUS.EXE.

 ---------------------------
  UPCOMING PLANNED FEATURES
 ---------------------------
+- Detailed instructions.
+- Possibly add two more restart announcement times.
+The workaround for now is to execute external scripts... often using Powershell.
-- Create a GUI interface for modifying the .ini file
+- Scrapped: Create a GUI interface for modifying the .ini file.
+I have no intention of doing this unless there is demand for it.
+Let me know if you want this! email: kim@kim125.com

 ----------------
  DOWNLOAD LINKS